StadGent/fractal_styleguide_gent-base/components/41-organisms/timeline/README.md

 ## When to use this component

-Use the timeline component to present a series of milestones or events in a certain period of time in the past or in the future.
+Use the timeline component on detail pages to present a series of milestones or events in a certain period of time in the past or in the future.
 The milestones or events typically lead to a certain end result or a specific end goal.

 For instance:
 * A process that took place or will take place